anselmix80/Django-crm-Mysql-Docker-Container/README.md

 ## Installation instruction ##
 Clone or download the project and copy the docker folder inside Django-CRM project folder.

-Inside the docker folder run `./start_dev.sh` shell command
+Inside the docker folder run `./start_dev.sh` shell command, this include:
+- Clean up previous MySQL docker
+- Configure new Django-CRM container (also download mysql engine image)
+- Install all requirements for Django-CRM project
+- Setup all data inside DB
+- Start the application Django-CRM